1910-1919 Timeline of Allen County, Indiana

 1913, October 3 - U.S. Income Tax was signed into law by President Woodrow Wilson.
 The 16th Amendment, passed by Congress on July 2, 1909, was ratified February 3, 1913.
 See History of the US Income Tax on the Library of Congress web site.
 Indiana was the 15th state to ratify the 16th Amendment January 30, 1913.
 The United States Revenue Act of 1913 also known as the Tariff Act, Underwood Tariff, Underwood Tariff Act, or Underwood-Simmons Act re-imposed the federal income tax following the ratification of the Sixteenth Amendment.
 See also Revenue Act of 1913 on Wikipedia, The Free Encyclopedia.

 1913, September 9 - the 100th Anniversary of First Annual Miller Family Reunion held September 4 at the home of Mrs. John Dawkins east of town from a photo in the The News-Sentinel newspaper.
-Reprinted in the September 2013 Allen County Lines quarterly publication of the Allen County Genealogical Society of Indiana, pages 16-17 with additional information.
+Reprinted in the September 2013 Allen County Lines quarterly publication in the Membership section of the Allen County Genealogical Society of Indiana website, pages 16-17 with additional information.

 Indiana Lincoln Highway Association photo